 Iowa was the first state in the nation to use its fiber optics system for monthly parole interviews.
-The benefits (i.e. cost effectiveness, reduced travel time and ease of use) have generated positive reactions from the Board, the public and other states.
+The benefits (i.e. cost effectiveness, reduced travel time and ease of use) have generated positive reactions from the Board, the public, and other states.

-In FY14, the Board conducted 322 remote interviews over ICN.
-Utilization of ICN allowed victims from around the state to interact with the Board without the need to travel to Des Moines.
+In FY15, the Board conducted 312 remote interviews over the ICN.
+Utilization of the ICN allowed victims from around the state to interact with the Board without the need to travel to Des Moines.
 In addition, remote interviews have continued to lead to increased efficiency and have allowed the Board to redirect resources, which historically would have been used for travel, towards the development of new technology - primarily ICON modules.

-VIII.
 Workload and Decision Statistics

-NOTE: Data collected in this section was gathered using improved collection and analysis methods.
-Comparing data for FY14 to data from years prior to FY13 will not yield a consistent comparison.
+NOTE: Data reported in this section was gathered using improved collection and analysis methods.
+Comparing data from prior to FY14 will not yield a consistent comparison.
 Data collection from prior years often resulted in "double counting" of actions taken by the Board.
 For example, a decision to interview an offender was counted as both a "review" and "decision" and then counted a second time as a "review" and "decision" when the offender was interviewed.
 Current data collection methods counts such instances as only one "review" and "decision".